The Thousands of Children Who Go to Immigration Court Alone

 Immigration advocates argue that tighter measures may target children who are fleeing abuse or abandonment.
 “The so-called loopholes … are in fact forms of protection that ensure we do not return unaccompanied children to grave danger,” said Megan McKenna, the director of communications at KIND.

 But some argue that Trump's policies have the interests of minors in mind.
-This is especially true in instances that might constitute as child smuggling, which can cause children harm, said Andrew Arthur, a resident fellow at the Center for Immigration Studies, a conservative think tank which supports stricter immigration control.
+This is especially true in instances that might constitute child smuggling, which can cause children harm, said Andrew Arthur, a resident fellow at the Center for Immigration Studies, a conservative think tank which supports stricter immigration control.
 “There is also a concern that certain gangs may attempt to infiltrate the refugee flow.”

 In April, the administration announced a “zero-tolerance” policy for immigrants crossing into the U.S. illegally, which led to the separation of thousands of children from their families.
 Those children are considered unaccompanied minors, and they are required to go through removal proceedings to determine whether they’ll be deported—with or without a lawyer.
 “We have imposed ‘unaccompanied status’ on thousands of children now that didn't have to be unaccompanied,” said Stephanie Canizales, an assistant professor of sociology at Texas A&M University who studies Central American immigration, on the recent separation of children at the border. “[These] are children that we make unaccompanied because of U.S. policy, even though they migrated with parents.”